 The National Science Foundation manages the United States Antarctic Program and supports scientific research by overseeing a massive cooperative effort among researchers, the military, and civilian agencies.

-National Science Foundation (NSF), Office of Polar Programs (OPP)
+National Science Foundation (NSF), Division of Polar Programs (OPP)

 Funds and manages the United States Antarctic Program (USAP); supports scientific research and oversees the cooperative efforts of a civilian contractor, the military, and several federal agencies.

-Conduct research in Antarctica and at U.S. universities, federal laboratories, and other similar U.S. organizations.
-For a recent list of researchers and field projects, go to http://www.usap.gov/researchersAndScienceProjects/.
+The NSF funds Antarctic-related science on the Antarctic continent, at U.S. universities, federal laboratories, and other similar U.S. organizations.
+For a recent list of Antarctic science researchers and field projects, see the Science Planning Summaries section.

 Lockheed Martin Company (LMCO—Support Personnel)